WebAssembly/tool-conventions/Linking.md

 Merging Globals
 ---------------

 Merging of globals sections requires re-numbering of the globals.
-To allow this a `R_GLOBAL_INDEX` entry in the `reloc` section is generated for each `get_global` / `set_global` instruction.
-The immediate values of all `get_global` / `set_global` instruction are stored as padded LEB123 such that they can be rewritten without altering the side of the code section.
+To enable this an `R_GLOBAL_INDEX` entry in the `reloc` section is generated for each `get_global` / `set_global` instruction.
+The immediate values of all `get_global` / `set_global` instruction are stored as padded LEB123 such that they can be rewritten without altering the size of the code section.
+The relocation points to the offset of the padded immediate value within the code section, allowing the linker can both read current value and write an updated one.

 Merging Function Sections
 -------------------------

 Merging of the function sections requires the re-numbering of functions.
-This requires that modification code sections for at each location where a function index is embedded.
-There are currently two ways in which function indices are used in the code section:
+This requires modification to code sections at each location where a function index is embedded.
+There are currently two ways in which function indices are stored in the code section:

-1. Immediate argument of the `call` instruction
+1. Immediate argument of the `call` instruction (calling a function)
-2. Immediate argument of the `i32.load` instruction for address taken functions.
+2. Immediate argument of the `i32.const` instruction (taking the address of a function).

-The immediate argument of all such instruction are stored as padded LEB123 such that they can be rewritten without altering the side of the code section.
+The immediate argument of all such instruction are stored as padded LEB123 such that they can be rewritten without altering the size of the code section.
 For each such instruction a `R_FUNCTION_INDEX_LEB` or `R_FUNCTION_INDEX_SLEB` `reloc` entry is generated pointing to the offset of the immediate within the code section.